munificent/craftinginterpreters/book/classes.md

 inside another.

-Once the methods have been resolved, we "pop" that stack by restoring the old
+Once the methods have been resolved, we "pop" that stack by restoring the old value.
-value:

 ^code restore-current-class (2 before, 1 after)

-When we resolve a `this` expression, that gives us the bit of data we need to report an error if the expression doesn't occur nestled inside a method body:
+When we resolve a `this` expression, the `currentClass` field gives us the bit of data we need to report an error if the expression doesn't occur nestled inside a method body.

 ^code this-outside-of-class (1 before, 1 after)